ahsan159/reliabilityDesk/Reliability_Desk/ReadMe.txt

 10-Apr-2023
 2:27PM
 Adding the new assemblies alogrithm is implemented.
 Only problem I was missing was not changing the node name and text correctly and not backtracing from parent nodes.
 Now, creating the renaming the assembly algorithm.
 I am facing some problem regarding parent path in this scenario.
 Hoping to solve the problem by tomorrow inshallah.

+11-Apr-2023
+3:28PM
+added facility of saving and loading project from xml file.
+Adding parts and assemblies at any level us almost flawless.
+Time to forward this to ubaid for testing.
+Time to think about configuration and other illustrative aspects of reliability block diagram project.